Rahul91/GitGui/README.md

 FUN FACT - All the files in this repo is pushed using this app/package only :)

 #Installation:
-Install it on the go with pip install.
+1.Install it on the go with pip install.

    NOTE : FOR THE NOOB I AM, REMEMBER TO USE A VIRTUALENV WHILE INSTALLING THE CODE :)